Why We Love It

 Keeping people safe is the most important function of government, and it takes many people to ensure that our criminal justice system works properly.
 These people include police officers, prosecutors, defense attorneys, judges, prison wardens, and those who help to rehabilitate and reintegrate reformed criminals into our society.

 MCJ stands for Master of Criminal Justice, a professional degree in the field of criminal justice–which is related to but different from criminology, the study of crime as a social phenomenon.
-Delivering justice to those who have committed crimes is an important service to society which involves various government agencies and institutions.
+Making sure that individuals who break the law receive the right punishment is important for the healthy functioning of society.
+This requires the involvement of different governmental agencies and organizations.
 Other important aspects include the prevention of further crimes, the rehabilitation of convicted offenders, and support for victims.
 In the US, the criminal justice system comprises three main parts: law enforcement agencies, courts and lawyers, and institutions that detain and supervise offenders (such as prisons and probation agencies).
-Together, these three parts operate together to maintain the rule of law and make our society a safer place to live.
+These three elements work together to maintain the rule of law and guarantee the safety of our society.

 A Master of Criminal Justice will teach you about key discipline areas of criminal justice, which may include forensic psychology, justice administration, correctional counseling, homeland security, crime prevention, crime scene investigation, and public safety.